 You will no longer know Buddha as the Illuminated one anymore, but you know the ONE as illuminated.

 A sense of being alive that feels closer than eternity.
-A sense of being still, alert, grounded, abiding that is closer than infinity, and yet timeless, omnipresent and all knowing.
+A sense of being still, alert, grounded, abiding closer than infinity, and yet timeless, omnipresent and all knowing.

-Every single object in existence will be doused with a dazzling, sparkling, glittering and glowing brightness brighter than the sun.
+Every single object in existence will be doused with a dazzling, sparkling, glittering and glowing brightness brighter than an infinite suns.

 “It will be a very shocking thing because it’s going to blast every nerve, every cell, even the cells in the marrow of your bones.” – UG Krishnamurti